 As administrators, balance is often the theme of our work.
 We constantly seek to balance the wishes of members, the strategic goals set by Trustees and the legislative framework of our operations.
-At the end of each day, our purpose at SPP is to offer superior service to our members and a product to which people wish to subscribe.
+At the end of each day, our purpose at SPP is to offer superior service to our members and a product that people value.

+1/4 Strute

-1/4 Strutt
+Katherine Strutt

-Katherine Strutt General Manager
+General Manager